jacobgardner/js13k-2018/README.md

  * A stealth game where you're a rogue packet trying to sneak into a server to shut it down.
  * a stealth game were you are a packet trying to escape.
 If you succeed, you ruin someone's online gaming experience [@jrhii]
  * AudioSurfer/GuitarHero madlibs
+ * A line of people standing in the woods need to be sprayed with Off!